-Prerequisite: MATH102 or high school trigonometry/pre-calculus
+Prerequisite: Grade of C- or better in MATH102 or high school trigonometry/pre-calculus

 Enrollment Comments: Students with a three or higher on the AP Calculus A/B or AP Calculus B/C exam may meet their GE mathematics requirement.
 However, a four or higher is required to receive credit for Calculus I.